awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

         This value is not used by Okta\.
       + **Preferred Role**

-        An Amazon Resource Name \(ARN\) for the IAM role from the AttributeValue elements for the Role attribute in the SAML assertion\.
-Work with your IdP administrator to find the appropriate value for the preferred role\.
-For more information, see [Configure SAML Assertions for Your IdP](configuring-saml-assertions.md)\.
+        An Amazon Resource Name \(ARN\) for the IAM role from the `AttributeValue` elements for the `Role` attribute in the SAML assertion\.
+To find the appropriate value for the preferred role, work with your IdP administrator\.
+For more information, see [Configure SAML assertions for your IdP](configuring-saml-assertions.md)\.
       + **Okta App ID**

         An ID for an Okta application\.
 The value for App ID follows "amazon\_aws" in the Okta application embed link\.
 Work with your IdP administrator to get this value\.